mlandauer/polling/README.md

   have to financially support the platform?
 * Crowd-funding - for what, how and why?
 * Should we only include people who are of voting age?
+* What about Australians who live overseas?
+They'll get completely missed by randomised polling (by phone number for example).
+How many of them vote or are otherwise involved in the political process?

 ### Some other things that will need to get done
 * Contact polling company to discover how to design questions, size of study,